wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-characterization/viewing-diagnostics.rst

 .. image:: images/lowthreshold-voltage.png
    :alt: Voltage domain plot with threshold too low

-The presence of a "leading tail" (emphasized by added red circle) on the time-domain and voltage-domain plots indicates that the ``Motion Threshold`` setting is too low, and thus data points from before the robot begins to move are being included.
+The presence of a "leading tail" (emphasized by added red circle) on the time-domain and voltage-domain plots indicates that the :guilabel:`Motion Threshold` setting is too low, and thus data points from before the robot begins to move are being included.

 To solve this, increase the setting and re-analyze the data.